Chris Hemsworth’s Smoking Hot Wife Elsa Pataky Flaunts Killer Bikini Body On Spanish Beach

 Elsa Pataky is making headlines.
 The wife to Avengers star Chris Hemsworth tends not to parade around her celebrity wife status, although she will get followed by the paparazzi.
 The blonde is currently in Spain, with photos obtained by The Daily Mail appearing to show just what a sizzler this mother is.

 As the British newspaper reports, Elsa was spotted in her native Spain – the star was in Mallorca for a photoshoot.
 Elsa was definitely looking camera-ready.
 The star was seen right on the beach, with a variety of swimwear looks seeming to show that Elsa comes with a fantastic body.
 Fans reading the article saw Elsa rocking tiny bikini bottoms in dark gray, with a ribbed and white-colored crop top completing the ensemble.
 With killer abs, toned legs, and a super-peachy rear captured by the camera lens, it was clear that Elsa was turning heads.
-The star was seen ankle-deep in waters and on dry land, although fans of this hottie’s bikini body likely aren’t fussed where she’s standing.
+The star was seen ankle-deep in water and on dry land, although fans of this hottie’s bikini body likely aren’t fussed where she’s standing.

 Elsa was also photographed rocking a white swimsuit with a light-colored shirt draped over it, although these images didn’t hide the star’s body, either.
-Elsa appeared with her long blonde hair worn down, with discreet makeup that was likely the result of a glam team.
+Elsa appeared with her long blond hair worn down, with discreet makeup that was likely the result of a glam team.
 Elsa was also seen posing in a harbor setting, with a camera crew snapping her.

 View this post on Instagram